-A suggestion from my wise older brother resulted in spending several days traveling with our other siblings.
+A suggestion from my wise older brother several years ago resulted in spending a few days traveling with our other siblings.
 On the second day of our travels, it occurred to me that this was the longest space of time I had spent with several sisters and brothers since my late teens.

 There are many reasons sibling relationships vary.
 In families where there are large age gaps between children, older siblings may have grown up when you were still a toddler.

 In any case, brothers and sisters move into adulthood, develop different interests, move to distant locations, build families and careers.
 Then, the children are raised, you’ve retired from that demanding job and have the time and opportunity to revisit those relationships.

 The suggestion from my brother was a visit to an aunt who lived several states away.
 The purpose was to help her celebrate a 90th birthday.